Kaarsen leren maken.

 With candle remains

-If you are making your first candles, you will probably use candle scraps that you had or received yourself.
-Because we do not always know the composition of candle remains that have not been made ourselves, I recommend that you use the following proportions.
-It is also very important that the candle remains are properly cleaned first.
-Melt the candle remains and pour everything through a metal fine sieve in which you form one sheet of paper handkerchief so that impurities and old wicks remain behind.
+If you're making your first candles, you'll likely use candle scraps you had yourself or received.
+Because we don't always know the composition of candle scraps that aren't homemade, I recommend using the following ratios.
+It's also crucial to thoroughly clean the candle scraps first.
+Melt the candle scraps and pour them through a fine-mesh metal sieve, forming a single sheet of tissue paper into the sieve to remove any impurities and old wicks.

 50% candle residue